joshukraine/middleman-gulp/README.md

         $ middleman init my_new_site -T joshukraine/middleman-gulp

-2. Change into the project root and run the setup script.
+2. Change into the project root and execute the setup script.

         $ cd my_new_site
+        $ chmod +x bin/* # Make sure we can run included scripts
         $ bin/setup

 3. Start the Middleman server.
 Note that this will also invoke Gulp via the external pipeline.